Speedwell Motor Car Company

 The Speedwell Motor Car Company was a Brass Era American automobile manufacturing company established by Pierce Davies Schenck that produced cars from 1907 to 1914.
 The Great Dayton Flood of 1913 greatly damaged the Speedwell factory and inventory, and the company entered receivership in 1915 after having built an estimated 4,000 cars and trucks.

 History

 Pierce D. Schenck of Dayton established the Speedwell Motor Car Company with a $50,000 capitalization.
 He hired Gilbert J. Loomis, who had built Loomis cars in Massachusetts, as Chief engineer.

 The first Speedwells had Rutenber four and six-cylinder engines on wheelbases of 116 and 132 inches.
 After the Panic of 1907, the decision was made to build cars on one chassis of 120 inches with a four-cylinder engine built by Speedwell.
-By 1909 model year production quadrupled from the 25 cars produced in 1907.
+Production for the 1909 model year production quadrupled from the 25 cars produced in 1907.

 Schenck expanded his factory until there were nine buildings.
 The company rented factory space to the Wright Company to build its airplanes from February to November 1910, while the Wright Company built its own factory building in west Dayton.